Your Ice Fishing Destination

 The Flaming Gorge Reservoir is also home to the annual “Burbot Bash,” which, as a “catch and keep” competition, aims to get rid of as many of the non-native fish as possible.
 This competition began when the reservoir’s predator burbot population began threatening the reservoir’s native species.
 Every winter since 2009, the ice fishing contest has offered participants prizes for most, biggest, and smallest burbot caught.
 Prizes include up to $10,000 of cash and prizes.

 Don’t miss out on this annual attempt to control the burbot population in the Flaming Gorge Reservoir—and WIN some prizes while you’re at it!
+The 2021 Burbot Bash will take place Jan.
+29-31 with new health and safety precautions.
+Stay up to date by visitng the Burbot Bash Facebook page.

 From Green River, take WY Highway 530 south.
 From Rock Springs, take US Highway 191 south.
 From Vernal Utah, take US Highway 191 north.
 You won’t miss it!